Save Percentage Calculator

 • A shot that the goalie stops or saves.

-What does NOT consider as a SOG?
+What does NOT count as a SOG?
 Here are points below:

 • A shot that goes wide and does not reach the net.